Huskydog9988/drop-docs/docs/guides/quickstart.md

 For security reasons, the Drop server and client's times need to be within 30 seconds of each other, otherwise authorization will fail.
 :::

-Once your instance is running, [create your admin account](/docs/guides/create-admin-account.md).
+Once your instance is running, it will log a URL that takes you to the setup wizard.
+You can use it to create an admin account, and create your first library source.

 ## Setting up a client